The health and safety of our families and team members remains our highest priority.

 Enrolling across centres

 We are welcoming bookings at our centres to cater to your full requirements and establish our close connections with families.

 We do understand that the COVID-19 situation has resulted in a challenging economic climate for our country, and we know some families may require assistance regarding understanding the options available to them.

 Our ultimate purpose is to ensure all our families have all the tools and information at their disposal to feel confident in their children’s continued journey in early childhood education.

-Families are encouraged to contact their Centre Manager with help regarding the easing of the activity test, the Additional Child Care Subsidy, our Flexible Hours program and much more to determine how to make the subsidy work best for them.
+Families are encouraged to contact their Centre Manager with help regarding the Additional Child Care Subsidy, our Flexible Hours program and much more to determine how to make the subsidy work best for them.